-- 39. Upon information and belief, Bayer's confidential information concerning its pegylated Factor VIII research and discoveries was disclosed to the PolyMASC Director of Commercial Development, Dr. Stephen Charles, a scientist and inventor on several pegylation patents. - 40.
-Upon information and belief, after learning the details of Bayer's pegylation work on Factor VIII, Dr. Charles left PolyMASC to join Drs.
-Harris and Bentley at Shearwater as Vice President of Corporate Development. - 41.
+- 42. Upon information and belief, Dr. Mary Bossard joined Shearwater in early October of 2002. - 43.
 Upon information and belief, Drs.
-Harris, Bentley, and Charles all had scientific knowledge of pegylation technology and would have had a keen interest in understanding and making use of the confidential Bayer discoveries concerning extending the half-life of Factor VIII through pegylation. - 42.
-In 2001, Inhale Therapeutics Systems, Inc. ("Inhale") acquired Shearwater. - 43.
-Upon information and belief, Dr. Mary Bossard joined Shearwater in early October of 2002. - 44.
-Upon information and belief, Drs.
-Harris, Bentley, Charles, and Bossard worked together for Shearwater in Huntsville, Alabama, from 2002 to at least 2003. - 45.
-Upon information and belief, Dr. Bossard had not worked with Factor VIII or on pegylating Factor VIII prior to joining Shearwater. - 46.
-Upon information and belief, Dr. Bossard's early work with Shearwater (and eventually Nektar) involved traveling with business teams to sell Shearwater's catalog of small PEG molecules. - 47.
-In 2003, Inhale changed its name to Nektar Therapeutics ("Nektar"), while Shearwater changed its name to Nektar Therapeutics AL Corporation and later merged into its parent corporation, Nektar. - 48.
+Harris, Bentley, Charles, and Bossard worked together for Shearwater in Huntsville, Alabama, from 2002 to at least 2003. - 44.
+Upon information and belief, Dr. Bossard had not worked with Factor VIII or on pegylating Factor VIII prior to joining Shearwater. - 45.
+Upon information and belief, Dr. Bossard's early work with Shearwater (and eventually Nektar) involved traveling with business teams to sell Shearwater's catalog of small PEG molecules. - 46.
+In 2003, Inhale changed its name to Nektar Therapeutics ("Nektar"), while Shearwater changed its name to Nektar Therapeutics AL Corporation and later merged into its parent corporation, Nektar. - 47.
 Dr. Harris served as president and later as chief scientific officer of Nektar, and Dr. Bentley headed Nektar's research group and started its drug development program.
 Dr. Charles became vice president of business development & alliance management at Nektar.
-Dr. Bossard's title at Nektar was senior director of science and technology.

-- 49. Upon information and belief, while Nektar was knowledgeable about pegylation generally, it had very limited, if any, expertise with pegylating Factor VIII prior to at least February 26, 2003, independent of the knowledge that Drs.
-Harris, Bentley, and Charles learned from Bayer. - 50.
+Dr. Bossard's title at Nektar was senior director of science and technology. - 48.
+Upon information and belief, while Nektar was knowledgeable about pegylation generally, it had very limited, if any, expertise with pegylating Factor VIII prior to at least February 26, 2003, independent of the knowledge that Drs.
+Harris, Bentley, and Charles learned from Bayer. - 49.
 As of 2003, Bayer continued working to refine its process to commercialize a long-acting pegylated Factor VIII replacement therapy.
-As a result, Bayer once again renewed its relationship with Shearwater (now known as Nektar) to build on Bayer's own extensive confidential research work on pegylating Factor VIII. - 51.
+As a result, Bayer once again renewed its relationship with Shearwater (now known as Nektar) to build on Bayer's own extensive confidential research work on pegylating Factor VIII. - 50.
 On February 12, 2003, Bayer's legal predecessor-in-interest, Bayer Corporation, signed a confidential disclosure agreement ("CDA") with Nektar to enable Bayer once again to share its proprietary research information with Nektar.
-Dr. Charles, who had been employed by PolyMASC and then Shearwater with Drs.
-Harris, Bentley, and Bossard, signed the non-disclosure agreement on behalf of Nektar. - 52.
-Upon information and belief, Nektar, like its predecessor Shearwater since 1993, was primarily a catalog business that provided PEG reagents to pharmaceutical companies for conjugation work but did not carry out de novo drug discovery.
+Dr. Charles, who had been employed by

+PolyMASC and then Shearwater with Drs.
+Harris, Bentley, and Bossard, signed the non-disclosure agreement on behalf of Nektar.

+51. Upon information and belief, Nektar, like its predecessor Shearwater since 1993, was primarily a catalog business that provided PEG reagents to pharmaceutical companies for conjugation work but did not carry out de novo drug discovery.